nightfurys/enterprise-docs/content/docs/using/ui_usage/policies/mappings/_index.md

 Each entry field includes an indicator showing if the current entry is valid
 ![alt text](Check.png) or has errors ![alt text](X.png).

-In the screenshot below you can see multiple policy mappings have been defined some of which include one or more allowlists.
+In the following screenshot you can see multiple policy mappings have been defined some of which include one or more allowlists.

 ![alt text](MultipleMappings.png)